kyma-incubator/compass/components/operations-controller/README.md

 ### CRD

-1. To install the CRD into a Kubernetes cluster, use the following command: `make install`.
+1. To install the CRD into a Kubernetes cluster, use the following command: `make manifests` to generate the CRD.
-2. To revert the CRD installation, use the following command: `make uninstall`.
+2. Then apply the generated CRD file onto the cluster with `kubectl apply -f ${CRD_FILE_NAME}.yaml`.

 ### Controller

+0. Make sure you have the CRD installed.
-1. To deploy the Kubernetes controller for the operation CRD onto a Kubernetes cluster, use the following command: `make deploy`.
+1. To deploy the Kubernetes controller for the operation CRD onto a Kubernetes cluster, create a Docker image using `docker build -t compass/${IMAGE_NAME} .` and push it to a Docker repository using `docker push ${IMAGE_NAME}`.
-2. To run a local instance of the controller operation CRD, use the following command: `make run`.
+2. To run the controller, create an instance of the Docker image in the Kubernetes cluster using the following command: `kubectl run operations-controller --image=${IMAGE_NAME}`.
+If there's an already existing Kubernetes deployment for the controller (i.e., if you have a local installation of Compass), just hotswap its image.

 ## Usage and Development